Mosesochacha/code-challange-week-one-phase-one/README .md

 - Install required dependencies from npm

       npm install prompt-sync
-Run the first file use:
+-Run the first file use:
        index.js
-Run the second file by using :
+-Run the second file by using :
       index2.js
 - Run the third file using :
       index3.js

 ## Installation